-We deal with most content on television, radio and video on demand services, but there are some areas where we share responsibility with another regulator.
+We deal with most content on television, radio and video-on-demand services.

-If you're not sure if you should submit your complaint to us or another body, click on Make a Complaint, answer a few quick questions and we'll tell you if you need to complain to us or another body.
+If you're not sure whether you should submit your complaint to us or another body, visit the Make a Complaint page, answer a few quick questions and we'll tell you where to complain to.

 To find out more about Ofcom's rules click on the links below.